 Licensing and copyright

-- All new source file submissions must include the Apache Software License in a comment that begins the file
+- All new source file submissions must include the Hipparchus project header in a comment that begins the file,

-- All contributions must comply with the terms of the Hipparchus Individual Contributor License Agreement (ICLA) (Open Document Format, Portable Document Format) or Corporate Contributor License Agreement (CCLA) (Open Document Format, Portable Document Format)
+- Recurring contributors must file an Hipparchus Individual Contributor License Agreement (ICLA) (Open Document Format, Portable Document Format) or Corporate Contributor License Agreement (CCLA) (Open Document Format, Portable Document Format)

 - Patches must be accompanied by a clear reference to a source, - if code has been ported from another language, clearly state the source of the original implementation.
 If the expression of a given algorithm is derivative, please note the original source (textbook, paper, etc.).